N0fix/Ariane/README.md

 Ariane is a tool that attempts to identify functions in Rust PE executables when no debug information is available.
+It focuses on having minimal dependencies on other tools.

 ![](./fn_id.jpg)